RyanSusana/elepy/docs/README.md

-# Welcome to the documentation of Elepy!
+# Welcome to Elepy documentation!
 Glad you made it!

 ![A nice graphic](images/feature.gif)